Dandy Digital Lab

 The Dandy Vision Scanner

 In October 2025, Dandy launched its branded Dandy Vision intraoral scanner.
 This was followed in February 2026 by the DandyCart, an all-in-one touchscreen workstation designed to pair with the scanner.
-Dandy does not publicly disclose the OEM behind the Vision scanner.
+The OEM for the scanner is Alliedstar, which I have reviewed many times and is, frankly, great scanner hardware.

 Here's what Dandy claims about the Vision: